 Philip Morris International Bear Case -

-The company has a negative return on equity, which may raise concerns about its profitability and efficiency in generating returns for shareholders.
+The company has a negative return on equity of 142.02%, which may raise concerns about its ability to generate profit from shareholders' equity.

 -